Allergy interoperability and clinical safety

 Please read the following guidance for further information.

-An example of where this happens would be if a list of Medications contained 2 Medications that were prescribed by the same Practitioner,
+An example of where this happens would be if a list of medications contained two medications that were prescribed by the same practitioner:

 - Medication 1, prescribed by Practitioner at Practice A